PhysicsLAB Practice Problems

 Torque, Pulleys, and Rotational Motion

-Directions: On this worksheet you will practice using the basic formulas for torque and the subsequent rotational behavior.
+Topics: On this worksheet you will practice using the basic formulas for torque and subsequent rotational behavior.

 Question 2 What is the tension in the cord while the mass is accelerating?